Curling at the 2022 Winter Olympics – Qualification

 A total of 10 teams in each tournament (5 athletes per team) will qualify for a quota of 100 athletes in curling at the 2022 Winter Olympics.
 A further 10 mixed doubles pairs will qualify for a total of 20 athletes.
 Therefore, a total of 120 athletes can qualify in total to compete in the curling competitions.

 Summary

 Final summary

-Six nations - Canada, Great Britain, Sweden, Switzerland and the United States, along with hosts China - achieved a maximum representation of 12 quota places across all three events, while, in total 14 NOCS are represented in the curling competition in Beijing.
-Although they competed in the 1992 demonstration event, this will be Australia's debut in curling as a full Olympic event.
+Six nations – Canada, Great Britain, Sweden, Switzerland and the United States, along with hosts China – achieved a maximum representation of 12 quota places across all three events, while, in total 14 NOCS are represented in the curling competition in Beijing.
+Although they competed in the 1992 demonstration event, this was Australia's debut in curling as a full Olympic event.